 Maximise your tax return with minimum fuss

 Tax time is nearly here!
 Take the hassle out of tax time by taking the time to get yourself organised now.
-Know what information you’ll need to have handy to make the process as easy as possible – and hopefully maximise the amount of cash that goes back into your pocket!
+Know what information you’ll need to have handy to make the process as easy as possible.
+Hopefully you’ll maximise the amount of cash that goes back into your pocket!

 Do you need to lodge a tax return?

-Even if you’re currently unemployed, a student, on government benefits or earning a low income, you may need to lodge a tax return.
+Even if you’re currently unemployed, or a student you may need to lodge a tax return.

 - To help you determine if you do, use this online tool from the Australian Tax Office.